-Shortly after the census of 1850 Abner Hunt Francis and his wife Lynda arrived in Portland, Oregon.
-Soon after their arrival the Francis family was targeted for judicial expulsion based on a territorial black exclusion law adopted in 1849.
-In September 1851 Judge O.C.
+Shortly after the census of 1850, Abner Hunt Francis and his wife arrived in Portland, Oregon.
+Soon after their arrival, the family was targeted for judicial expulsion based on a territorial black exclusion law adopted in 1849.
+In September 1851, Judge O.C.
 Pratt ordered their departure within four months.
 A petition drive was mounted by Portland residents to convince the legislature to allow an exemption for the family; 211 individuals signed the petition.
-After extensive debate the legislature tabled the request and never revisited the issue.
+After extensive debate, the legislature tabled the request and never revisited the issue.

-While in Portland, Francis owned and operated a successful mercantile business at the corner of Front and Stark streets.
-By 1860 he had amassed in real estate and personal property a fortune estimated at $36,000.
+By 1860 Francis had amassed in real estate and personal property a fortune estimated at $36,000.
 In 1860 Francis migrated to Victoria, British Columbia, perhaps motivated by the presence there of James Douglass, of mixed racial ancestry himself, who was governor.
-Francis fared less well economically in Victoria, having to declare bankruptcy in 1862, but from his arrival until his death there in 1872 he was a recognized leader in the black immigrant community in political and social activities.
+Francis fared less well economically in Victoria, having to declare bankruptcy in 1862, but from his arrival until his death there in 1872, he was a recognized leader in the black immigrant community in political and social activities.